 Security in devops

-Recently, the Pwn2Own 2024 competition took place, the results of which once again remind us of the main rule: absolutely secure systems almost do not exist, especially if we are talking about an application with several hundred thousand lines of code.
-Open source is far from a guarantee of reliability.
+The Pwn2Own 2024 competition was recently held, and its results once again remind us of the main rule: there are almost no absolutely secure systems, especially when it comes to an application with several hundred thousand lines.
+Open source is far from a guarantee of reliability here.

-Our task as DevOps engineers is to reduce the likelihood of breaches.
+Our job as devops engineers is to reduce the likelihood of breaches.

 -

-It's problematic to break into something that doesn't have direct access.
-The safest option is to disconnect the server from the network, but this is not always a good option.
-Rule: only expose what is necessary.
-For example, if it's a website or a mobile application, then only open access to ports 80 and 443 for the browser and app.
-All kinds of service services should not only be closed by a firewall but ideally should sit entirely within the internal network.
+It's hard to break something there's no direct access to.
+The most reliable thing is to unplug the server from the network, but that's not always a good option.
+The rule: only what's necessary should be exposed to the outside.
+For example, if it's a website or a mobile app, you only need to open access to ports 80 and 443 for the browser and the app.
+All kinds of internal services should not only be closed off by a firewall but ideally sit entirely on an internal network.

 -

-The backend and frontend should be designed in such a way that known hacking methods do not work, for example, SQL injections and other injections.
-This is not the task of DevOps, but understanding this attack vector is important.
+The backend and frontend should be designed so that known attack methods don't work, for example SQL injections and other injections.
+This isn't the devops team's job, but it's important to understand this attack vector.

 -

-Denial of Service or DDOS.
-This is not about hacking but about the application crashing due to parasitic load, which is also undesirable.
-The solution can be traffic filtering by your own means or external ones, like Cloudflare.
+Denial of service or DDoS.
+This isn't about a breach but about the application going down under parasitic load, which is also pretty bad.
+A solution can be filtering traffic with your own tools or external ones, like cloudflare.

 -

-Proper access separation in the company: developers do not need (well, almost) access to user data, so there is no need to provoke them into it.
-If something needs to be changed in the database, let them write a migration that will be applied during the CI/CD process or through a special handler.
+Proper separation of access within the company: developers don't need (well, almost never) access to user data, so there's no reason to tempt them with it.
+If something needs to be changed in the database, let them write a migration that will be applied during CI/CD or via a special handler.

 -

-Nothing that poses a security threat should be stored in git: passwords, keys, etc. The application should fetch all required credentials from a vault or equivalent at startup.
+Nothing that poses a security threat should be stored in git: passwords, keys, and so on.
+At startup, the application should reach out to Vault or an equivalent for all the credentials it needs to run.